Torstein Hagen: Career

-Early years in cruise industry (1974-96)
+Early years in cruise industry (1974-1996)

-Hagen was a consultant, and later partner, for McKinsey & Company in Europe, helping to bring Holland America Line back from near-bankruptcy in 1974.
-In 1976, he became CEO of Bergen Steamship Company (Bergenske Dampskibsselskab), and then became CEO of Royal Viking Line from 1980 to 1984.
+Hagen was a consultant and later partner for McKinsey & Company in Europe, helping to bring Holland America Line back from near-bankruptcy in 1974.
+In 1976, he became CEO of Bergen Steamship Company (Bergenske Dampskibsselskab) and then became CEO of Royal Viking Line from 1980 to 1984.
 After a failed take-over bid, he had to resign in 1984.
-He joined the board of Holland America Line in 1985, and later served on the board of Kloster Cruise.
+He joined the board of Holland America Line in 1985, and later was on the board of Kloster Cruise.
 In the early 1990s, he acquired a 27% stake in Nedlloyd, a Rotterdam-based shipping company, becoming the biggest shareholder.
 He sold his shares several years later at a loss.

 Viking Cruises (1997-present)

 In 1997, Hagen founded Viking River Cruises with the purchase of four river ships, launching the company with four Russian river cruises.
-Viking serves wealthy American retirees and has more than 70 river cruise ships, which mainly navigate the major European waterways.
-In May 2013, the company announced plans to start an ocean cruise division, and changed its name to Viking Cruises.
+Viking focuses on English language speakers over 55, especially Americans, and has more than 70 river cruise ships, which mainly navigate the major Europe waterways.
+In May 2013, the company announced plans to start an ocean cruise division and changed its name to Viking Cruises.
 Its first ocean cruise was launched in 2015.
-As of 2016, Hagen has disposed of 23% of Viking Cruises to TPG Capital and the Canada Pension Plan Investment Board for total of $672 million.
-As of 2017, the company has a fleet of over 60 vessels, and four ocean going ships.
+As of 2016, Hagen has disposed of 23% of Viking Cruises to TPG Capital and the Canada Pension Plan Investment Board for a total of $672 million.
+As of 2017, the company has a fleet of over 60 vessels, and four ocean-going ships.
 At the beginning of 2020, Hagen announced that Viking would begin offering expedition tours.
-The first tour would be exploring Antarctica and the Great Lakes of North America in January 2022 with a second tour to begin in August 2022 sailing to Antarctica and the Arctic.
-The inauguration for the company’s first custom vessel is planned for August 2022.
+The first tour would be exploring Antarctica and the Great Lakes of North America in January 2022, with a second tour to begin in August 2022, sailing to Antarctica and the Arctic.
+The inauguration of the company’s first custom vessel is planned for August 2022.